pacineee/Tour-Project/README.md

 ## How To Use

 As on Package section, you may sometimes find I gave them names of Publication.
-This is to suggest that instead of Package as a tour company can have a publicatioUnk-1.text
+This is to suggest that instead of Package as a tour company can have a publication.
 I created **Unk-1.tex**t file as draft, it should be deleted in case of no need.

 ## License